Fast guide to Polignano a mare

 About Polignano, a mare

-It is one of these rare jewels which has no particular architectural marvels.
+It is one of these rare jewels that has no particular architectural marvels.
 However, the village becomes an absolute masterpiece when you combine all the pieces with a magnificent natural landscape.
-Hence, a pretty little gem that everyone loves.
+Hence, it is a pretty little gem that everyone loves.

 Known as the “Pearl of the Adriatic,” Polignano a Mare is the ideal place to plunge into uncontaminated waters and explore a picturesque historic center by the sea.
 In addition, the enchanting historical center reveals traces of its Arab, Byzantine, Spanish, and Norman past, including the remains of the four watchtowers that once guarded the ancient town.
 More importantly, it’s just 30 km (18.5 miles) from Puglia’s capital Bari.